NicosNicolaou16/SampleForegroundService/README.md

 # Sample Foreground Service

-This sample project shows the setup for the foreground service.
-The service in this sample project is a foreground service to request location.
+This sample project demonstrates the setup for a foreground service.
+The service in this project is used to request location updates.
+The required permission, `<uses-permission android:name=" android.permission.FOREGROUND_SERVICE_LOCATION" />`, depends on the type of foreground service.
-The permission for <uses-permission android:name="android.permission.FOREGROUND_SERVICE_LOCATION" />
-is depend of the foreground service type.

 # Setup